dvollrath/StudyGuide/ideas/fixed.md

 F = w f.
 $$

-That means that if firms are entering until profits are zero, we have
+That means that if firms enter until profits are zero, we have

 $$
 w f = (p-c)Q